LaurenC2022/portfolio/README.md

     - Worked as classroom teacher directly following graduation
     - Reason for leaving: spouse work relocation

+## Productivity Tools:

+I am a busy mom.
+I use these tools to keep my family, my home and my career running:

+    - Time Management Excel Spreadsheet (Personal)
+    - Project Mangaement Excel Spreadsheet (Work)
+    - [Recipe Sage](https://recipesage.com/#/people/@full_stack_lauren): These are the recipes i use for dinner.
+Recipe Sage is open source software and a friendly community to contribute to.
+I added my family recipes and use the meal planning and grocery list tools to plan healthy meals my family will eat

 ## Lets Connect

 - [LinkedIn](https://www.linkedin.com/in/laurencollins1190/)